EUDAT-DTR/DTR/README.md

 Now the service needs to be appropriately configured to communicate with a **Handle Server**, which implies creating special handles in the destination Handle Server.
 Depending on your needs, you may use the automatic `configure-unconfigured-cordra`  script included in the package to provide this information to the service, or configure it manually.
 Both configuration methods are described below.

-###Automatic configuration
+### Automatic configuration
 For the automatic configuration process, you will need to the following:
 - A `private key` that allows the creation of handles in the Handle Server
 - A valid `handle prefix` in the Handle Server

 For this example, we will assume that the handle prefix allotted to the community is `12345` and that the private key is contained in the `$HOME/12345_privkey.bin` file.

-Once you have this information, enter the `cordra` directory and run the `configure-unconfigured-cordra` script
+Once you have this information, enter the `cordra` directory and run the `configure-unconfigured-cordra` script:
 ```console
 cd cordra
 ./configure-unconfigured-cordra